UnCoqui/TA100-GitFlowWebsite/5_MakeChangesToWebsite.md

 # Team Website Contribution
 Now you get to make some changes.
 The website has "cards" to display some information for each cohort.
-Ech persone will be assigned a cohort number and will only make changes to that "card".
+Each persone will be assigned a cohort number and will only make changes to that "card".

 ### 1. Navigate to your folder:
 Open Terminal and navigate to your project folder.
 Make sure to checkout the branch you created earlier and check status - this is important.

+### 2. Open VSCode

-### 2. Make the assigned changes to the website
+### 3. Make the assigned changes to the website
 Each person will be assigned a cohort card number.
-You can find tin the HTML under "title" ```<p class="title">COHORT 1</p>```.
+You can find in in the the HTML under "title" ```<p class="title">COHORT 1</p>```.
 ```
  <div class="column">
           <div class="card">